juliuste/oebb/readme.md

 ]
 ```

+# See also

+- [oebb-hafas](https://github.com/juliuste/oebb-hafas/) - JavaScript client for the OEBB Hafas API.
+Has a broader set of methods to lookup timetable information, but doesn't contain prices
+- [db-prices](https://github.com/juliuste/db-prices/) - DB (german railways) price information

 ## Contributing

 If you found a bug or want to propose a feature, feel free to visit [the issues page](https://github.com/juliuste/oebb/issues).